The People’s Museum runs custom guided walks, be it about urban change, social housing, or radical thinkers. Here’s a sample of what we can offer.

 REFORMERS: St Pancras housing

 The core of our museum is the St Pancras Housing story which is core to Somers Town.
 Today’s cohesive community, is a living legacy of remarkable 20th Century social housing pioneers; radical priest publican Jellicoe; the UK’s first female Surveyor Irene Barclay, and architect Ian Hamilton, who said “Why should ordinary people not have things of beauty?”
-Why indeed – explore the people, the vision, and the flats and courtyards and get an insight from locals about this innovative vision of how people might live.
+Why indeed – explore the people, the vision, and the flats and courtyards and get insights from locals about this innovative vision of how people might live.
 2024 marks the 100 anniversary of origins of the flats that stand today.

 UN-COMMON PEOPLE: Rebels and anarchist press